Knappek/mongodbatlas-operator/README.md

 ### Create a new Release

-> For this you have to have Collaborator permissions.
+> You need to have Collaborator permissions to perform this step

 A new release will
 * create a new release on the Github [release page](https://github.com/Knappek/mongodbatlas-operator/releases)